-Setting up an eCommerce business is not easy, just as it is the case for any other type of business out there.
-However, thanks to the work of qualified freelance web developers in Dubai, setting up, launching, and the maintenance of such websites has now been made easier than before.
+Setting up an eCommerce business is not easy, just as is the case for any other type of business out there.
+However, thanks to the work of qualified freelance web developers in Dubai, setting up, launching, and maintenance of such websites has now been made easier than before.

 This possibility has greatly encouraged the growth of eCommerce businesses all over the world, making it easier for entrepreneurs to set the ball rolling.